zhutao100/qwen-code/docs/users/features/sub-agents.md

 ### CLI Commands

-Sub Agents are managed through the `/agents` slash command and its subcommands:
+Subagents are managed through the `/agents` slash command and its subcommands:

-**Usage:**：`/agents create`。Creates a new Sub Agents through a guided step wizard.
+**Usage:**：`/agents create`。Creates a new Subagent through a guided step wizard.

-**Usage:**：`/agents manage`。Opens an interactive management dialog for viewing and managing existing Sub Agents.
+**Usage:**：`/agents manage`。Opens an interactive management dialog for viewing and managing existing Subagents.

 ### Storage Locations

-Sub Agents are stored as Markdown files in two locations:
+Subagents are stored as Markdown files in two locations:

 - **Project-level**: `.qwen/agents/` (takes precedence)
 - **User-level**: `~/.qwen/agents/` (fallback)